LukasForst/bachelor-thesis/README.md

 # Design and implementation of a scalable server for parallelization of optimization algorithms execution
-Bachelor's thesis - FEE CTU
+Bachelor's thesis - FEE CTU.

+Text of the submited thesis can be found in the git submodule `text` and the implemented load balancer in the module `implementation`.

 ## Abstract
 Large-scale optimization problems are non-trivial to solve